 - Misuse of laxatives and diuretics

-- Feelings of guilt or shame about eating
+- Expressing guilt or shame about eating

 - Withdrawal from family and friends after meals

-- Scars on knuckles or hands
+- Scars on knuckles and hands

-- Normal or overweight in appearance
+- Normal or overweight appearance

 If you or your loved one is exhibiting the warning signs of bulimia, please don’t wait to seek eating disorder diagnosis and treatment.
 Fairwinds Treatment Center provides highly effective bulimia treatment for this dangerous, yet very treatable, eating disorder.

-Why Choose Fairwinds Treatment Center
+Why Choose Fairwinds Treatment Center?